agsb/f2u/docs/References.md

 ### ; considerations

-    efficient code;
+    efficient code as cost of speed;
-    twig and leaf are dicionary is CPU independent;
+    twigs are dicionary is CPU independent;
     leaf (could) do references of trampolim table;
     all twig words have only a payload at last references;
-    all leaf words have a payload as, starts with NOP and ends with a jump;
+    all leaf words have a payload by starts with NULL and ends with a jump;

 ### Codes and Parameters